bastndev/FlutterTips/README.md

 <!-- -- --- -- -- -- Artificial Intelligence -- --- -- --- --->
 ## People 🤙
->Here you can recommend the tools for other developers, you can duplicate the using the same format this is the font [groupe](https://www.dafontfree.io/groupe-font/) Thank you.
+>Here you can recommend the tools to other developers, using the same forma, [font](https://www.dafontfree.io/groupe-font/) Thanks.

 <!-- Epale -->